moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 #### `onlyGameMaster`

-The Garden of Forking Paths smart contract defines an `onlyGameMaster` modifier.
+The GOFP smart contract defines an `onlyGameMaster` modifier.
 Smart contract methods with this modifier can only be invoked by accounts that hold a game master badge.

 #### `diamondNonReentrant`

-The Garden of Forking Paths can be used to provide method implementations for [EIP-2535 Diamond proxies](https://eips.ethereum.org/EIPS/eip-2535).
+The GOFP can be used to provide method implementations for [EIP-2535 Diamond proxies](https://eips.ethereum.org/EIPS/eip-2535).

 The `diamondNonReentrant` modifier is similar to the Open Zeppelin `nonReentrant` modifier but uses a predefined storage slot to make it suitable for use on Diamond contracts.